-Creating Privacy and Personal Space
+Creating Privacy and Personal SpaceCreating Privacy and Personal Space

-Younger children probably don’t need privacy when they share a room, but older children may take issue with a lack of personal space.
+Younger children probably don’t need privacy when they share a room; older children may take issue with a lack of personal space.
 To address this, you can divide the space into separate areas, giving each child their bed, dresser, and nightstand.
 Sharing a room doesn’t necessarily mean the children have to share every one of their belongings all the time.
 Set up rules that teach your children to respect each other’s belongings and ask permission before using things that don’t belong to them.

 In tiny rooms, consider loft beds that allow you to put the children’s dressers and desks underneath them to maximize the space.
 Some families use dressers (or other tall furniture) to physically divide the room into separate areas, placing the beds on either side of the dressers.
 Some families will string a curtain down the middle to provide a little privacy.
-A curtain can be pulled back when the kids want to socialize, which makes it a great, flexible solution.
+A curtain can be pulled back when the kids want to socialize, making it a great, flexible solution.

-White Noise Machine
+White Noise MachineWhite Noise Machine

-Honor Age-Appropriate Bedtimes
+Honor Age-Appropriate BedtimesHonor Age-Appropriate Bedtimes

-Decorate for Each Child
+Decorate for Each ChildDecorate for Each Child

 Siblings who share a room have a lot of time to bond with one another.
-While this can present challenges at times, ensuring each child has their space and some privacy, and that the bedtime kinks are worked out, will result in successful room sharing.
+While this can present challenges at times, ensuring each child has their space and some privacy and that the bedtime kinks are worked out will result in successful room sharing.